dandelion/dandelion-samples/dandelion/README.md

-Dandelion samples
+Dandelion-Core samples
 =================================================================

-You will find here plenty of samples related to [Dandelion](http://dandelion.github.io/dandelion).
+You will find here plenty of samples related to [Dandelion-Core](http://dandelion.github.io/dandelion).
 All samples use either JSP or Thymeleaf as a template engine and various technology stacks.

 All samples are described in their own README file.